fleetdm/fleet/docs/infrastructure/fleet-on-centos.md

   --server_key=/tmp/server.key \
   --logging_json
 ```
+You will be prompted to add a value for ```--auth_jwt_key```.
+A randomly generated key will be suggested, you can simply add the flag with the suggested key.

 Now, if you go to [https://localhost:8080](https://localhost:8080) in your local browser, you should be redirected to [https://localhost:8080/setup](https://localhost:8080/setup) where you can create your first Fleet user account.